What is it?

 - Other conditions.

+Senna is POSSIBLY UNSAFE when taken by mouth long-term or in high doses.
 Don't use senna for more than two weeks.
 Longer use can cause the bowels to stop functioning normally and might cause dependence on laxatives.
 Long-term use can also change the amount or balance of some chemicals in the blood (electrolytes) that can cause heart function disorders, muscle weakness, liver damage, and other harmful effects.

-Special precautions & warnings:Pregnancy and breast-feeding: Senna is POSSIBLY SAFE during pregnancy and breast-feeding when used short-term.
-It is POSSIBLY UNSAFE when used long-term or in high doses.
+Special precautions & warnings:Pregnancy and breast-feeding: Senna is POSSIBLY SAFE during pregnancy and breast-feeding when taken by mouth, short-term.
+It is POSSIBLY UNSAFE when taken by mouth long-term or in high doses.
 Long-term, frequent use, or use of high doses has been linked to serious side effects including laxative dependence and liver damage.